ibm-cloud-docs/databases-for-redis/administering.md

 ## Prerequisites

-Before starting, you will have to complete the following steps:
+To get started, complete the following steps:

 1. Set the admin user's password
-2. Install a command line client for Redis, `redli` or `redis-cli`.
+2. Install a command line client for Redis; `redli` or `redis-cli`.

 It is also recommended that you install the [{{site.data.keyword.cloud_notm}} CLI](https://console.{DomainName}/docs/cli/index.html#overview) and install the [cloud databases plugin]().
-These both make it easier to access connection information and connect to your Redis deployment.
+They make it easier to access connection information and connect to your Redis deployment.

 ## Setting the admin password